snowplow-referer-parser/referer-parser/README.md

 Coming soon...

-## search_engines.yml
+## referers.yml

-Attlib identifies whether a URL is a search engine or not by checking it against the [`search_engines.yml`] [search-engines-yml] file; the intention is that this YAML file is reusable as-is by each implementation of Attlib.
+referer-parser identifies whether a URL is a known referer or not by checking it against the [`referers.yml`] [referers-yml] file; the intention is that this YAML file is reusable as-is by every language-specific implementation of referer-parser.

-The file lists search engines by name, and for each, gives a list of the parameters used in that search engine URL to identify the keywords and a list of domains that the search engine uses, for example:
+The file lists known referers - currently all search engines - by name, and for each, gives a list of the parameters used in that search engine URL to identify the keywords and a list of domains that the search engine uses, for example:

 ```yaml
 google # Search engine name